zopefoundation/keas.kmi/README.txt

 The data encryption key can now be retrieved by posting the KEK to another URL::

-  $ wget https://localhost:8080/key --post-file kek.dat -O datakey.dat --ca-certificate sample.pem
+  $ wget https://localhost:8080/key --header 'Content-Type: text/plain' --post-file kek.dat -O datakey.dat --ca-certificate sample.pem

 Note: To be compliant, the server must use an encrypted communication channel of course.
 The ``--ca-certificate`` tells wget to trust the sample self-signed